 Joseph J. Maleszewski, M.D.

-Joseph J. Maleszewski, M.D., received his M.D. from Michigan State University's College of Human Medicine, after which he completed his residency in anatomic and clinical pathology at Johns Hopkins Hospital.
-Moving back to the Midwest, he came to Mayo Clinic in Rochester, Minn., completing a fellowship in cardiovascular pathology.
+Joseph J. Maleszewski, M.D., received his medical degree from Michigan State University's College of Human Medicine, after which he completed his residency in anatomic and clinical pathology at The Johns Hopkins Hospital.
+Moving back to the Midwest, he came to Mayo Clinic in Rochester, Minn., to complete fellowships in cardiovascular pathology and molecular genetic pathology.

 He has been fortunate to work with and be mentored by numerous world-renowned cardiovascular and pulmonary pathologists, including William D. Edwards, M.D.; Grover M. Hutchins, M.D.; Renu Virmani, M.D.; Allen P. Burke, M.D.; Henry D. Tazelaar, M.D.; Joanne (Eunhee) E. Yi, M.D.; and Marie-Christine Aubry, M.D.
 He has additional expertise in ultrastructural pathology after having spent time in the lab of Gary Mierau, Ph.D., at the University of Colorado.

 Dr. Maleszewski's primary research interests include neoplastic heart disease as well as the genetics and proteomics of cardiomyopathies and aortic disease.
 He has, however, published extensively on aspects of both congenital and acquired cardiovascular disease.